akho/cd-or-clone/README.md

 So.

 `cd-or-clone` remembers where things are.
-If you set it up as a hook in Zsh, it will record local locations ang origins of all repos you work with, and then allow you to quickly retrieve them.
+If you set it up as a hook in Zsh, it will record local locations and origins of all repos you work with, and then allow you to quickly retrieve them.

-The default location of the store is `~/.local/cd-or-clone.store`, though you can set a different one in `$CD_OR_CLONE_STORE` environment variable.
+The default location of the store is `~/.local/cd-or-clone.store`, though you can set a different one in the `$CD_OR_CLONE_STORE` environment variable.
 I recommend you make the store a part of your dotfiles repo, or sync it somehow else.
 In your `.zshrc` you put